 On 10 October 2025, CARB published a draft Scope 1 and Scope 2 emissions reporting template for SB 253, open for public comment until 27 October 2025.
 The template will be voluntary for the first reporting cycle, covering 2025 data due in 2026, and is expected to be finalised later in 2026 as part of the broader rulemaking process.

-CARB has also confirmed it will apply enforcement discretion during the initial reporting years, focusing on good-faith compliance rather than immediate penalties.
+CARB has confirmed it will apply enforcement discretion during the initial reporting years, focusing on good-faith compliance rather than immediate penalties.

 Official CARB resources: CARB Climate Disclosure Rulemaking Page